Disclaimer: Originally published in September 2017. It is being republished since it still remains an interesting topic till today.

-To evaluate whether a modification in religion would have changed status quo is a very difficult question to answer since we cannot take into account all the socio economic factors that came into play to make the religion what it is today.
+To evaluate whether a modification in religion would have changed the status quo is a very difficult question to answer since we cannot take into account all the socioeconomic factors that came into play to make the religion what it is today.
 However, we surely can assume.

-Now Buddhism at its very core is a religion of the self, one has to attain enlightenment on one’s own, additionally the whole religion is centered around the concept of renunciation and a life alone, without anyone.
+Now Buddhism at its very core is a religion of the self, one has to attain enlightenment on one’s own.
+Additionally, the whole religion is centered around the concept of renunciation and life alone, without anyone.

 Second, although Buddhism has no one God, and Gautam Buddha himself told his followers not to worship him, the Dalai Lama is still treated with a lot of reverence and respect.
 He is the closest you can come to a religious figure in Buddhism.

-The ratifications this would have had on Hinduism would have been much more of the God man culture and sects and sub sects of this nature popping up everywhere.
+The ramifications this would have had on Hinduism would have been much more of the God-man culture and sects and sub-sects of this nature popping up everywhere.

 So here is the opinion on two of our bloggers on this complex topic.
 Now, take sides, reader.